[Updated 31/03/2022 – re Increases to Compensation and Tribunal Awards from 6th April 2022]

 Unlawful inducement re Membership, TU activities or Collective Bargaining –

-- Compensatory award – this will usually contain a range of headings to match the nature of the case, for example: loss of earnings, loss of pension contributions, loss of future earnings, loss of statutory right (having accrued 2 years service in the last job), injury to feelings and so on.
+- Compensatory award – this will usually contain a range of headings to match the nature of the case, for example: loss of earnings, loss of pension contributions, loss of future earnings, loss of statutory right if the employee had accrued 2 years service in the last job), injury to feelings and so on.

 - Additonal award – only awarded in particular circumstances such as a failure to:reinstate or re-engage the employee if ordered to do so in an unfair dismissal; failure to consider a flexible working request or a failure to inform or consult on a TUPE transfer.

-Within the headings, a reduction should be given for any sums received that have reduced the loss and proof for many of headings will be required.
+Within the headings, a reduction should be given for any sums received that have reduced the loss.
+Proof for many of the headings will be required.

-Employees should also note that if they have been receiving benefits, the DWP may be entitled to seek recovery of certain amoungs for any compensation.
-That is usually dealt with between the DWP and the Tribunal Office.
+Employees should also note that if they have been receiving Social Security benefits, the DWP may be entitled to seek recovery of certain amounts if compensation i received by an individual.
+Recovery of sums is usually dealt with between the DWP and the Tribunal Office.

-Award – a failure alone does not give rise to a monetary award by a Tribunal but it may do if there is also another breach of an employment right as then the failure may be taken into account by additional compensation of:
+Award – a failure ato provide a statement alone does not entitle a Claimant to compensation but it may do if there is also another breach of an employment right as then a failure to prvide particulars may result in additional compensation of: